 As for whether the products from Isagenix are better than what is already out there – I'll leave that for you to decide.
 Everyone has their own preferences.

 Using a company like Isagenix for income does have some advantages.
-There is always strong demand for weight loss products.
+There is always a strong demand for weight loss products.
 You can even use your own personal story as proof that the products work if you see benefits.

 As a network marketing company, Isagenix follows some familiar patterns.